September 28, 2025 | Bryan Berk

 I used to be this way, and then I'd wonder why I constantly feel tired, sluggish and unproductive throughout the day.

-It was because my battery was using the wrong fuel and was starting at low capacity at the start of every day.
+It was because my battery was using the wrong energy source, I was starting at low capacity at the start of every day, and very quickly draining all my energy throughout the day.

 This is what happens when you have a messed up diet.

-Suddenly I went from operating in what felt like a sub-human state to a super-human state.
+Suddenly I went from operating in what felt like a sub-human state to a much more optimal state.

 Energy, focus and mental clarity went through the roof.